mengbinhao/jack-note/docs/english/NPR.md

 - 2021.3.15
   - chord n
-  - manage v | manageable
+  - manage v | manageable adj
   - broadcast n/v

   > The broadcast has struck in such a chord here in the US